MaldivianDevelopers/awesome-maldives/README.md

 * [NumberToThaana](https://github.com/Sofwath/NumberToThaana) - Convert Numbers(int) to Thaana Words.
 * [Pythonthaanatoletin](https://github.com/Sofwath/pythonthaanatoletin) - A small tool to convert from thaana to letin.
 * [User bot](https://github.com/athphane/userbot) - Telegram Userbot built with Pyrogram.
+* [ISS bot](https://github.com/Dharisd/iss_bot) - Telegram bot to find when international space station passes over a location.
+* [PhysicsEngine](https://github.com/Dharisd/PhysicsEngine) - A simple simulation written in python.this uses matplotlib to render and numpy to handle arrays.
+* [PrayerTimesAlerts]https://github.com/Dharisd/prayerTimesAlert) - This is a simple quick script created to provide windows 10 toast notifications when prayer times are reached.